 - Open only one CityEngine Web Viewer at a time.
 Close other browser tabs or windows that are running CityEngine Web Viewer or other WebGL content.

 - Close other 3D applications that are using the graphics hardware, for example, ArcScene.

-- Make sure your video drivers are up to date.
+- Make sure your video drivers are up-to-date.

-- A Web Scene that requires more memory than your graphics card's video memory can result in a significant drop in performance and cause slow and laggy interactions.
+- A Web Scene that requires more memory than your graphics card's video memory can result in a significant drop in performance and cause slow interactions.
 Try opening a more lightweight Web Scene or consider upgrading your graphics card.

 Comment icons are not displayed in the 3D viewport.

 Some systems can automatically switch between integrated graphics and dedicated graphics cards to render 3D graphics.
 CityEngine Web Viewer works best with the dedicated graphics card.
 Therefore, in your graphics card driver settings, make sure the per-application settings for your web browser select the dedicated graphics card.